 With winter on the horizon, it is time to get your truck and your frame of mind ready to handle the harsh weather and difficult road conditions that make winter driving a hazard for so many.
+Let’s say you are based in Ontario and that you have already passed the G1 practice test, now there are few things to take in consideration before taking your truck to it’s winter trip.
 There are a number of things to consider and some safety precautions you can take that will get you mentally prepared and get your truck ready for those icy road conditions.

 Get Yourself Ready for the Cold